andrewliao11/Deep-Reinforcement-Learning-Survey/rl_papers.md

 # Reinforcement learning Papers
-***Mistakes teach us to clarify what we really want and how we want to live.*** That's the spirit of reinforcement learning, learning from the mistakes.
-Let's be the explorer in reinforcement learning
+***Mistakes teach us to clarify what we really want and how we want to live.*** That's the spirit of reinforcement
+learning: learning from the mistakes.
+Let's be the explorer in reinforcement learning!

 - ***Deep Reinforcement Learning with Double Q-learning*** [[AAAI 2016]](http://arxiv.org/abs/1509.06461)
   - Hado van Hasselt, Arthur Guez, David Silver
   - Deal with overestimation of Q-values